0xPolygonHermez/zkevm-bridge-ui/README.md

-# Polygon Hermez Bridge UI
+# zkEVM Bridge UI

-Polygon Hermez Bridge provides a simple UI to get started with the Polygon Hermez Network.
-It supports depositing and withdrawing ETH and ERC-20 tokens in Polygon Hermez.
+The zkEVM Bridge UI provides a simple user interface to bridge ETH and your favorite ERC-20 tokens from Ethereum to the Polygon zkEVM and back.

-## Installation
+## Development

 Clone the repo: